Skip to main content

 Drainage Paths

 Where you allow a road to be low such that in a flood event water can spill out of the site add an overland flow path making sure it crosses the road centreline and earthworks extent.
+The point where the OLFP crosses the earthworks extent is important as this is the elevation Level AI considers when setting elevation of the road where OLFP crosses it.

 Connecting Roads